Establishing Earned Value (EV) Reporting in UniPhi

 Actual cost of time booked

-Cost-based EV metrics
+Cost-based EV metrics (CPI, CV)

 Phase 2: Budgeting and Baselining

-3. Establish the Resource Plan Budget
+3. Establish the Resource Plan Budget (Labour)

 The Resource Plan represents the Planned Value (PV) for labour.

-What to do
+What to Do

-Navigate to Resources → Resource Planning
+Navigate to: Resources > Resource Planning

-Enter the planned effort (typically in hours) against:
+Enter planned effort (typically hours) against:

 WBS elements